-- Monthly average PM10 concentrations at the Landfill site compared well with the regional monitoring site in downtown Los Angeles in Years 5 through 9.
-However, in Year 10, the Landfill site's monthly average PM10 concentrations increased and remained higher than that of the downtown LA site for the entirety of 2017.
-Years 11 and 12 have since seen lower monthly average PM10 concentrations at the Landfill site (compared to those in 2017).
-For Year 13, monthly average PM10 concentrations at the Landfill site were on the rise since the spring quarter and decreased again in the fall quarter.
-A similar pattern occurred in Year 14, when the annual average PM10 concentrations exceeded the state standard of 50 μg/m3 and exhibited a sharp increase from Year 13.
-In contrast, the annual average PM10 concentrations at the Community site have been steadily decreasing since Year 7, nearing the annual average concentrations measured at Santa Clarita in Years 11 to 14.
-This is an important finding in that, while PM10 concentrations measured at the Landfill site remain relatively high (with a recent trend upward), PM10 concentrations measured at the Community site are trending down. - To estimate the landfill contributions to PM10 and BC concentrations at the Landfill and Community sites, we compared the difference between PM10 and BC concentrations at the Landfill and Community sites under two wind sectors ("from landfill" and "from SoCAB") and two working categories (non-working day/hour and working day/hour). - The greatest difference in PM10 and BC concentrations between the Landfill and Community sites was observed during periods of highest activity levels (i.e., working hours on working days). - The Community site measured slightly higher PM10 and BC concentrations on working days (both working hours and non-working hours) compared to non-working days (both working hours and non-working hours) when the wind was from the landfill.
-A similar work day/non-work day pattern exists for PM10 concentrations at Burbank and Los Angeles regional sites, which may indicate that the increase is attributable to higher levels of emissions in general on working days relative to nonworking days.
-However, PM10 concentrations measured at the Community site were significantly lower than PM10 concentrations measured at regional monitoring sites and the Landfill site. - When the wind was from SoCAB, the PM10 values at the Landfill site were slightly higher than at the Community site during non-working and working hours and during working hours and days.
-On days in the highest activity level category, the regional contribution of PM10 combined with local landfill contributions to increase PM10 concentrations at the Landfill site.
-In Year 14, PM10 levels were lower at the Community site than at the Landfill site when wind was from SoCAB for both working and non-working hours and days. - When the wind was from SoCAB, BC concentrations were higher at the Community site than at the Landfill site during the working hour categories, but slightly lower during the non-working hour categories.
+- Monthly average PM10 concentrations at the Landfill site compared well with the regional monitoring site in downtown Los Angeles from 2012 through 2016 (Years 5 - 9).
+However, in 2017 (Year 10), the Landfill site's monthly average $PM{10}$ concentrations increased and remained higher than that of the downtown LA site for the entirety of 2017 (Year 10).
+In 2018 and 2019 (Years 11 and 12), lower monthly average $PM{10}$ concentrations have been seen at the Landfill site (compared to those in 2017).
+For 2020 (Year 13), monthly average $PM{10}$ concentrations at the Landfill site were on the rise since the spring guarter and decreased again in the fall guarter.
+Monthly average PM10 concentrations during 2021 and 2022 (Years 14 and 15) saw a clear rise from previous years.
+In Year 15, the monthly average $PM{10}$ concentrations exceeded the state standard of 50 $\mu$ g/m on six out of the valid eight months of averages.
+In Year 15, the annual average PM10 concentrations exceeded the state standard and exhibited a sharp increase from Year 14.
+In contrast, the annual average PM10 concentrations at the Community site have been steadily decreasing since Year 7, nearing the annual average concentrations measured at Santa Clarita in Years 11 to 15.
+This is an important finding in that, while $PM{10}$ concentrations measured at the Landfill site remain relatively high and are increasing, PM10 concentrations measured at the Community site are trending down. - To estimate landfill contributions to PM10 and BC concentrations at both the Landfill and Community sites, we compared the difference between PM10 and BC concentrations at each site under two wind sectors ("from landfill" and "from SoCAB") and two working categories (non-working day/hour and working day/hour). - The greatest difference in PM10 and BC concentrations between the Landfill and Community sites was observed during periods of highest activity levels (i.e., working hours on working days). - The Community site measured slightly higher PM10 and BC concentrations on working days (both working hours and non-working hours) compared to non-working days (both working hours and non-working hours) when the wind was from the landfill.
+A similar workday/non-work day pattern exists for PM10 concentrations at Burbank and Los Angeles regional sites, which may indicate that the increase is attributable to higher levels of emissions in general on working days relative to nonworking days.
+However, PM10 concentrations measured at the Community site were significantly lower than at regional monitoring sites and the Landfill site. - When the wind was from SoCAB, PM10 values at the Landfill site were slightly higher than the Community site during non-working and working hours.
+On days in the highest activity-level category, regional contributions of PM10 combined with local landfill contributions to increase PM10 concentrations at the Landfill site.
+In 2022 (Year 15), PM10 levels were lower at the Community site than the Landfill site when wind was from SoCAB for working and non-working hours and days. - When wind was from SoCAB, BC concentrations were higher at the Community site than the Landfill site during the working day/hour and non-working day/working hour categories, but slightly lower during the working day/non-working hour and nonworking day/hour categories.
 This suggests that increased regional BC concentrations contributed to BC levels at the Community site.